dbenesh82/decoupled_life_stages/decoupling.md

 dataL <- filter(dataL, !(Host.no == 0 & Stage != propagule_selector))
 ```

-Select relevant columns and calculate average body sizes for each species at each stage of the life cycle.
+For each species, we calculate average body sizes at each stage of the life cycle.

 ``` r
 dataL.sp <- select(dataL, Parasite.species, Host.no, biovolume)%>%